sparisim/sergi_software_cardedeu/README.md

 Updating - http://localhost:8080/updateBeer?beerId=1 - If exists update all values else eihter existing beer or other issue.
 In that case returning 404.
 * delete http://localhost:8080/deleteCatalogueBeerId?beerId={beerId} Returns OK, if it has been removed, otherwise returns BAD_REQUEST

+**<u>Future</u>**

 Obviously, the api can be improved and new feautrs will be added in future versions

+Due to deadline, for future versions, the logic in the controller, a service interface , a service implementation will be added.
+Also, a criteria and a new module beers-common

+Also features and cucumber will be added.
+A test containers library will be used to creating the necesary docker images to work properly.